WWWFX No Load Class

-- Focused not only on investing in traditional technology companies, but also those that provide new kinds of services or products made possible by the development of the Internet, as well as existing businesses that are radically reinventing themselves through the Internet.
+- Focused not only on investing in traditional technology companies, but also those that provide new kinds of services or products made possible by development or improvement of Internet-related technologies within a variety of sectors.

 GROWTH OF $10,000 SINCE INCEPTION

 The Internet Fund No Load Class inception date is 10/21/1996.
 Figures include changes in principal value, reinvested dividends and capital gains distributions.
 Performance data quoted represents past performance and does not guarantee future results.
 Investment return and principal value will vary, and shares may be worth more or less at redemption than at original purchase.
 The most recent month-end performance data is listed below, or you may obtain it by calling us at 1-800-930-3828.
 Current performance may be lower or higher than the performance data quoted.
 Performance data does not reflect the deduction of the sales load or fee which, if reflected, would reduce the performance quoted.
 You will be charged a redemption fee equal to 2.00% of the net amount of the redemption if you redeem or exchange your shares 30 days or less after you purchase them.

 Chairman, Chief Executive Officer, Chief Investment Officer, Co-Founder